-In short, yes, Blue Cross Blue Shield health insurance may cover some or all of the cost of drug and alcohol addiction treatment.
+In short, yes, Blue Cross Blue Shield health insurance may cover some or all of the cost of drug and alcohol addiction treatment in Dallas, TX.
 The Mental Health Parity and Addiction Equity Act (MHPAEA) requires insurance companies like Blue Cross Blue Shield to provide the same level of benefits for addiction and mental health treatment as they do for other types of medical care.

 Although Drug and Alcohol Treatment must be covered under MHPAEA, the amount of coverage will depend on your exact plan and if the Treatment Facility is in-network with your insurance.

 Lighthouse Recovery is in-network with Blue Cross Blue Shield health insurance.
 This means that Lighthouse has a contract with Blue Cross Blue Shield in which Lighthouse offers Drug and Alcohol Treatment Services in Dallas (as outlined in Blue Cross Blue Shield’s insurance health plan) at a lower cost to customers.
 For the customer, the benefits of choosing treatment at an in-network provider such as Lighthouse (versus an out-on-network facility) can include:

 - Discounted rates.
 In-network providers contract directly with Blue Cross Blue Shield to provide services at lower costs that are passed on to the patient.